-This Annual Information Form contains forward-looking statements within the meaning of applicable Canadian securities laws, including, but not limited to, statements related to the outlook and growth of the automotive industry, including increasing sales and revenues, production levels, government financial intervention, the financial outlook of OEMs, availability of credit for automotive purchases, the cyclical nature of the automotive industry, various trends, such as the future of and impact of autonomous vehicles (including who will build them), connectivity and shared vehicles, electric vehicles, the launching of new programs. pricing pressures placed by OEMs on suppliers, continued consolidation of automotive suppliers, government (and including environmental) regulation and the impact of governmental trade policy (including NAFTA and the TPP), the competitive environment of the auto industry, the increase in foreign owned OEM production in relation to vehicle importation, the increased reliance on outsourcing by OEMs, including by foreign-owned OEMs, the impact of the consolidation of vehicle platforms, including on warranty/recall risk or localization trends, anticipated growth in the automotive industry generally and in emerging markets, the increased reliance on forming, sustainability and environmentally focused technologies, and the importance of lightweighting, future investments in leading edge technology, equipment and processes, the benefits of flexible manufacturing lines, opportunities to increase sales, expand the customer base and otherwise growth of the Company and pursuit of its strategies, successful integration of acquisitions, broad geographic presence and penetration, increased relationships with suppliers, statements on industry trends, and market growth and the Company's belief of the Brazil tax assessment claims referenced under Legal Proceedings.
+This Annual Information Form contains forward-looking statements within the meaning of applicable Canadian securities laws, including, but not limited to, statements related to the outlook and growth of the automotive industry, including increasing sales and revenues, production levels, government financial intervention, the financial outlook of OEMs, availability of credit for automotive purchases, the cyclical nature of the automotive industry, various trends, such as the future of and impact of autonomous vehicles, connectivity and shared vehicles, electric vehicles, the expected relevance of the internal combustion engine, the launching of new programs, pricing pressures placed by OEMs on suppliers, continued consolidation of automotive suppliers, the impact of government regulations and governmental trade policy (including NAFTA and the CPTPP), the competitive environment of the auto industry, the increase in foreign owned OEM production in relation to vehicle importation, the increased reliance on outsourcing by OEMs, including by foreign-owned OEMs, the impact of the consolidation of vehicle platforms, including on warranty/recall risk or localization trends, anticipated growth in the automotive industry generally and in emerging markets such as Asia, India, Eastern Europe and Brazil, the increased reliance on forming, sustainability and environmentally focused technologies, and the importance of lightweighting to a supplier's competitive position, future investments in leading edge technology, equipment and processes, the benefits of flexible manufacturing lines, opportunities to increase sales, expand the customer base and otherwise growth of the Company and pursuit of and belief in its strategies, successful integration of acquisitions, broad geographic presence and penetration, increased relationships with suppliers, statements on industry trends, and market growth and the Company's belief of the Brazil tax assessment claims referenced under Potential Tax Exposures.
 The words "continue", "expect", "anticipate", "estimate", "may", "will", "should", "views", "intend", "believe", "plan" and similar expressions are intended to identify forward-looking statements.
 Forward-looking statements are based on estimates and assumptions made by the Company in light of its experience and its perception of historical trends, current conditions and expected future developments, as well as other factors that the Company believes are appropriate in the circumstances.
 Many factors could cause the Company's actual results, performance or achievements to differ materially from those expressed or implied by the forward-looking statements, including, without limitation, the following factors, which are discussed in greater detail in the "Risk Factors" section of this Annual Information Form: